 Municipalities: To have your Cooling Center information added here or any changes made to current listings, please send your information to: email@example.com

-If a city/town has opened a designated cooling center, we will list the site location and hours on our website at the following link.
+If a city/town has opened a designated cooling center, we will list the site location and hours below.
 If we do not have any listings available, please note that city/town libraries, senior centers and other public locations are good places to cool off.

 Air Quality Issues: Connecticut Department of Energy & Environmental Pollution (DEEP)